 17. Maximise views

-It’s pretty much a no-brainer that if you have a view like this, you will want to make the most of it.
-A conservatory allows you to add an all-season outdoor/indoor living space like this that truly embraces nature by not restricting the views with window frames.
-Timber flooring again continues the theme of bringing the outside in.
+If you have a beautiful view, you will of course want to make the most of it.
+A conservatory allows you to add an all-season outdoor/indoor living space that truly embraces nature by not restricting views with window frames.
+Timber flooring can continue the theme of bringing the outside in.

 Conservatories are simply perfect to use as a dining room—who doesn’t want to dine under the stars?
-And you can get clever with your design like these homeowners did with the glazed extension to their Edwardian terraced house.
-While the dining room extends a few metres into the garden, its height has been artificially created by lowering the floor by half a metre, meaning the development remained within the limits that don’t require planning permission.
+And you can get clever with your design, like some homeowners do.
+A dining room conservatory may only extend a few metres into the garden, but you can artificially create height by lowering the floor.
+This often means your development remains within the limits that don’t require planning permission.

-This Swedish conservatory is a great example of how to blur those indoor/outdoor boundaries.
-From the recycled brick flooring (with underfloor heating) to the wood-burning firebox, to the statement fig tree and earthy terracotta décor—everything combines to keep the space feeling fresh, rustic and envigorating.
+Blurring indoor/outdoor boundaries is easy, by choosing materials and décor carefully.
+From recycled brick flooring (with underfloor heating) to a wood-burning firebox, to a statement fig tree and earthy terracotta décor—using plenty of organic materials will keep your space feeling fresh, rustic and invigorating.

 The traditional use for a conservatory is still popular—growing plants in a glasshouse protects your greenery from the elements and hothouses them into giving you a bountiful harvest.
 If you plan on using a conservatory to enjoy growing your food, then do think about your choice of flooring as it will need to be easy to clean and handle heavy use.
 Stone and tiles are naturally gorgeous but laminate flooring will also work.